-The RTP port range defines the range of ports from which the video ports are automatically selected.
+The RTP port range defines the range of ports from which the video/audio ports are automatically selected.
 For multicast streams, only certain IP addresses and port numbers should be used.

-Select Always Multicast Video to start multicast streaming without opening an RTSP session.
+Select Always Multicast Video and/or Always Multicast Audio to start multicast streaming without opening an RTSP session.